Improved regularity for minimizing capillary hypersurfaces

 Previously, the best known partial regularity, $\dim\sing(M)\le n-3$, was proven by Taylor in \cite{Taylor1}.
 This was extended to the anisotropic case (extending the free surface energy to an elliptic integral depending on the surface unit normal) by De Philippis--Maggi in \cite{DePhilippisMaggi}.
 When $\theta= \frac{\pi}{2}$, the surface $M$ is usually called a free-boundary minimal surface, and satisfies the sharp estimate $\dim\sing(M)\le n-7$ by Gr\"uter--Jost \cite{GruterJost}.
 Capillary surfaces have shown potential applications in comparison geometry (see, e.g.\ \cite{LiPolyhedron,LiDihedral}), where a major stumbling block was the lack a satisfactory boundary regularity in the form of Theorem \ref{thm:main.regularity}.

-By the $\varepsilon$-regularity theorem due to De Philippis--Maggi \cite{DePhilippisMaggi} and Federer's dimension reduction, Theorem \ref{thm:main.regularity} follows from the classification of capillary minimizing cones with an isolated singularity.
+By the $\varepsilon$-regularity and compactness theorems due to De Philippis--Maggi \cite{DePhilippisMaggi}, the monotonicity formula of Kagaya-Tonegawa \cite{KagayaTonegawa} (see also \cite{DeEdGaLi}), and Federer's dimension reduction, Theorem \ref{thm:main.regularity} follows from the classification of capillary minimizing cones with an isolated singularity.
 Thus, for every open set $U\subset \RR^{n+1}$, let us consider the functional (recall that $\cos\theta = \sigma$ by the first variation)

 We denote $\cA_{\RR^{n+1}}^\theta$ simply by $\cA^\theta$, where $\RR^{n+1}_+=\{x_1>0\}$ is an open half space.
 We say that a Cacciopolli set $\Omega\subset \RR^{n+1}_+$ minimizes $\cA^\theta$, if for every pre-compact open set $U\subset \RR^{n+1}$,